ogecko/alpaca-benro-polaris/docs/performance.md

 ![Current RA RMS Error](images/abp-perf-pe6.png)

 This is really good, too.
-Over 100 minutes, the RA axis RMS Error only peaked at 1.8 arc seconds.
+Over 100 minutes, the RA axis RMS Error only peaked at **1.8 arc seconds**.
 We'll disregard the 2.5 peaks and the rare peak to 20 arc seconds (not shown on the chart).
 These abnormal peaks are instantaneous and would only impact one image out of many.
 I don't feel they represent the Polaris's performance and may even be related to the AHRS restarting.

 So, in summary, there is reasonable short-term tracking performance in the RA and Dec axes.
 The Periodic Error is better on the Dec axis and typically ranges from +50 to -50 arc seconds, depending on the target.
 The Periodic Error on the RA axis is affected significantly by Drift Error and quickly departs the excellent Aiming Performance.
-The RMS Error on the RA and Dec axis appears to be less than 2 arc seconds.
+The RMS Error on the RA and Dec axis appears to be less than **2 arc seconds**.

 Now let's look at how bad that Drift Error is and where it occurs.
 I created a new test measuring the Drift Error over a 3-minute interval at different targets across the night sky, spaced by 15°.
 I measured the RA and Dec Drift Errors at each target to fully understand how bad the Drift Error problem was.